epomatti/azure-appservice-servicemanaged-authentication/README.md

 ## Local Development

-Create an application registration.
+Create an application registration using the portal or cli.
 No secrets are required for this demonstration.
-Add a redirect URL of type Web for `http://localhost:5269`.
+Add a redirect URL of type Web for `http://localhost:5269/.auth/login/aad/callback`.

 Add the environment variables: